wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 3.1.4 =
+- Bug fixing.
+Important to update.

 = 3.1.3 =
 - Typo fix for the "none" setting in -vpre.